-TU Darmstadt’s Centre for Cognitive Science participates with its research group Artificial Intelligence and Machine Learning (Kristian Kersting).
-The project consortium comprises M.O.S.S.
+TU Darmstadt’s Centre for Cognitive Science participated with its research group Artificial Intelligence and Machine Learning (Kristian Kersting).
+Furthermore the research group Serious Games (Stefan Göbel) was part of DeepSpaceBIM.
+The project partners have been M.O.S.S.
 Computer Graphic Systems, Robotic Eyes, DMT, Steinmann Kauer Consulting, Drees & Sommer, and Technical University of Darmstadt (TU Darmstadt).

 |Project:||DeepSpaceBIM – Der digitale Bauassistent der Zukunft|

 |Project partners:||M.O.S.S.
 Computer Grafik Systeme GmbH (Coordiator), Technical University of Darmstadt (TU Darmstadt), DMT GmbH & Co.
 KG, Drees & Sommer GmbH, Robotic Eyes GmbH, Steinmann Kauer Consulting GbR|

 |Project duration:||October 2018 – August 2021|